-1 Introduction 2

-2 Accoya wood properties 3

-3 Transport and storage 13

-4 Wood moisture content 15

-5 Processing 17

-6 Gluing 23

-7 Contact with other materials 27

-Metals 28

-Non-metals 30

-8 Weathering 33

-9 Coatings 41

-10 Fire behaviour 48

-11 Contact 51
+1 Introduction 2 2 Accoya wood 3 properties Transport and storage 13 3 4 Wood moisture 15 content 5 Processing 17 6 Gluing 23 7 Contact with other materials 27 Metals 28 Non-metals 30 8 Weathering 33 9 Coatings 41 10 Fire behavior 48 11 Contact 51

-However, prior to turning grey, uncoated Accoya wood will go through a phase of bleaching where it turns a lighter shade of its normal colour.
+However, prior to turning gray, uncoated Accoya wood will go through a phase of bleaching where it turns a lighter shade of its normal color.
 Surface growths are particularly apparent in this intervening period and can vary in level from board to board.
-This will become less distinguishable after full (even) greying, but in this transition period the Accoya wood surface may look blotchy.
+This will become less distinguishable after full (even) graying, but in this transition period the Accoya wood surface may look blotchy.